Voting Information: Where Do I Vote?

 Absentee voter ballots are available for all elections.
 The ballots provide voters with a convenient method for casting a ballot when they are unable to attend the polls on election day.

-As a registered voter, you may obtain an absentee voter ballot if you are:
+As a registered voter, you may obtain an absentee voter ballot without reason.

 Your request for an absentee voter ballot must be in writing and can be submitted to the Clerk, via hand delivery or mail service.
-Your request must include one of the six statutory reasons stated above and your signature.
-You may request an absentee voter ballot with a letter or post card, or you can obtain a pre-printed application form at the Clerk's office, or download the Absent Voter Ballot Application.
-(Link provided will take you out of the Alamo Township website.)
+Your request must include your signature.
+You may request an absentee voter ballot with a letter or post card, or you can obtain a pre-printed application form at the Clerk's office.
 Request to have an absentee voter ballot mailed to you must be submitted to the Clerk's office no later than 2 pm the Saturday before the election.
-Or download the Absent Voter Ballot Application.

 Once your request is received by the Clerk, your signature will be checked against your voter registration record before a ballot is issued.
 Request for an absentee voter ballots are processed immediately.
 Absentee voter ballots may be issued to you at your home address or any address outside of your township of residence.